roby2014/roby2014.me/_posts/programming-colorlight-ecp5/2022-12-19-programming-a-colorlight-5a-75e-board-ECP5-FPGA-with-open-source-tools.md

 You can read more about the board [here](https://github.com/q3k/chubby75/tree/master/5a-75e).

-So since it has a FPGA and JTAG pins, it can programmable however we want using a JTAG programmer (which is the main topic of this blogpost)!
+So since it has a FPGA and JTAG pins, it can be programmable however we want using a JTAG programmer.

-*This is not a tutorial, but more like a blogpost documenting how I did it.*

 ### Plan